 How much does it cost?

 The cost of our program is $900 per year (across 4 years).
 Participants who have at least two years of broad experience may apply to begin in Year 3 (Level 3), in which case the cost is $1,000 annually over 2 years (we still provide the written materials from all 4 years/levels).
-An automated payment plan is available if necessary.

 What if I already work in plumbing?

 That’s great!
 If your employer agrees, we can evaluate your experience and grant credit for up to 50% of the program.
 In that case, you would begin in Level 3 (Year 3) rather than revisit material you already know and you are on the super fast-track to certification.
+However, because the program assumes participants have direct supervision at all times, it is not available for someone who already has a Journeyman plumbing license.

 What if I don’t already work in plumbing?